General National Exhibition in Lviv: History

 Preparations before the grand opening of the exhibition took around two years.
 Architects Julian Zachariewicz and Franciszek Skowron supervised the construction of the pavilions for the fair.
 They were assisted by Zygmunt Gorgolewski and Juliusz Hochberger.
 Prince Adam Sapieha was the Head of the Exhibition Committee while Zdzisław Marchwicki was appointed the Director of the Exhibition.
-It was held on the 100th anniversary of the Kościuszko Uprising against Tsarist Russia and was intended to present the economic progress of Galicia as well as to promote the national culture and works of art from all the Polish lands under foreign partitions.
+It was held on the 100th anniversary of the Kościuszko Uprising against Tsarist Russia and was intended to present the economic progress of Galicia as well as promote the national culture and works of art from all the Polish lands under foreign partitions.
 The monumental cycloramic painting Racławice Panorama was created by renowned artists Wojciech Kossak and Jan Styka to celebrate this event.

-The ceremonial opening of the exhibition took place on 5 June 1894 after a religious service held at the Lviv's Latin Cathedral.
-It was attended by such notable figures as Regional Governor Prince Eustachy Sanguszko, Prince Adam Sapieha, Archduke Leopold Salvator of Austria, Archduke Karl Ludwig of Austria, Archbishops Seweryn Morawski, Sylvester Sembratovych and Izaak Mikolaj Issakowicz.
+The ceremonial opening of the exhibition took place on 5 June 1894 after a religious service held at Lviv's Latin Cathedral.
+It was attended by such notable figures as Regional Governor Prince Eustachy Sanguszko, Prince Adam Sapieha, Archduke Leopold Salvator of Austria, Archduke Karl Ludwig of Austria, Archbishops Seweryn Morawski, Sylvester Sembratovych and Izaak Mikolaj Isakowicz.
 The fair lasted over four months and attracted more than 1.1 million visitors, which was ten times the number of the city's inhabitants at the time.
 The exhibition included 129 pavilions subdivided into 33 major departments devoted to such fields as industry, science and technology, economy, arts, ethnograpny and agriculture.
-The site was located on an area of 50 hectares near the Stryj Park (Polish: Park Stryjeński).
-The most distinguished guest of the event was Emperor Franz Joseph I of Austria.
+The site was located on an area of 50 hectares near Stryj Park (Polish: Park Stryjeński).
+The most distinguished guest at the event was Emperor Franz Joseph I of Austria.